 How does RobinHood make money?

 Traditionally, brokerage firms, even those found on-line use fees and commissions on trades and investments to generate revenue for their business.
-In general the rate for trading stocks on other brokerage firms ranges from $1 to $7 per trade or transaction.

 Most of these firms also have extensive research and educational resources, to help investors make good choices.
 There are plenty of other ways that brokers generate revenue, but in general, activity on your account from trades and such, as well as broker commissions on investments, is the traditional way a brokerage firm makes money.

 RobinHood escapes from this model, which seems attractive to new investors, but it certainly does raise the question of how they make money, since they certainly aren’t providing the service just to feel good.
 There seems to be three basic ways that RobinHood makes money off of their customers.